cyrillkuettel/python-concurrency/README.md

 Server
 ===========================
-demonstrating multiple concurrency patterns
+This are some concurrency experiments with sockets.
+By a large part inspired (read: copied) from the phenomenal talk: [David Beazley - Python Concurrency From the Ground Up: LIVE! - PyCon 2015](https://youtu.be/MCs5OvhV9S4)

-There are currently three popular approaches to Python concurrency: threads, event loops, and coroutines
+There are currently three popular approaches to Python concurrency: threads, event loops, and coroutines.
+Threads are widely known, other options not so much.

-Run
+Run Development
 ========================
 ```bash
 python3 server.py